 On April 30, 2012, Charter entered into an Employment Agreement with John Bickham (the "Bickham Agreement").
 The Bickham Agreement provides that Mr. Bickham shall be employed in an executive capacity as Chief Operating Officer with such responsibilities, duties and authority as are customary for such role reporting to the Chief Executive Officer at a base salary of \$1,375,000 per year during the term, to be reviewed on an annual basis.
+Under the Bickham Agreement, Mr. Bickham is to serve as Charter's Chief Operating Officer for a term expiring on April 30, 2016.
 He is eligible to participate in the incentive bonus plan with a target bonus of up to 135% of his annual base salary.
 Mr. Bickham is also eligible to participate in other employee benefit plans, programs and arrangements available to other senior executives.
 In addition, Charter must reimburse Mr. Bickham for all reasonable travel expenses incurred in connection with his travel to Charter's corporate offices, and Mr. Bickham is entitled to use the Company jet for such travel and for up to 40 hours of discretionary personal use per calendar year (without carryover).
 The Bickham Agreement contains a one-year non-compete provision and a two-year non-solicitation clause.